Place of origin | Japan |

 Boston roll | An uramaki California roll with poached shrimp instead of imitation crab.[51] |

-Many of the styles seen in the United States are also seen in Canada and their own.
-Doshi (a portmanteau of sushi and donut) is a donut-shaped rice ball on a deep-fried crab or imitation crab cake topped with sushi ingredients.[67]
-Maki Poutine is similar to makizushi in style except it is topped with cheese curds and gravy and contains duck confit, more cheese curds, and sweet potato tempura.[68]
-Sushi cake is made of crab meat, avocado, shiitake mushroom, salmon, spicy tuna, and tobiko and served on sushi rice then torched with spicy mayo, BBQ sauce, balsamic reduction, and dotted with caper and garlic chips.[69]
-Sushi pizza is deep fried rice or crab/imitation crab cake topped with mayo and various sushi ingredients.[70]
+Many of the styles seen in the United States are also seen in Canada, as well as their own.
+Doshi (sushi doughnut) is a doughnut shaped ball of rice on a deep fried crab or imitation crab cake topped with sushi ingredients.[62]
+Maki Poutine is similar to a maki-sushi in style except it is topped with cheese curds and gravy and contains duck confit, more cheese curds, and sweet potato tempura.[63]
+Sushi Cake is made of crab meat, avocado, shiitake mushroom, salmon, spicy tuna, and tobiko and served on sushi rice then torched with spicy mayo, BBQ sauce, balsamic reduction, and dotted with caper and garlic chips.[64]
+Sushi Pizza is a deep fried rice or crab/imitation crab cake topped with mayo and various sushi ingredients.[65]

-Gimbap, similar to makizushi, is an internationally popular convenience food of Korean origin.[72]
-It consists of gim (nori flavored with sesame oil and salt) rolled around rice and a variety of ingredients such as vegetables and meat.[73]
+"Gimbap", Similar to makizushi, is a popular take-out food in South Korea.[66]
+It consists of gim (nori flavored with sesame oil and salt) rolled around rice and a variety of ingredients such as vegetables and meat.[67]

 All sushi has a base of specially prepared rice, complemented with other ingredients.
-Traditional Japanese sushi consists of rice flavored with vinegar sauce and various raw or cooked ingredients.
+Traditional Japanese sushi consisting of rice flavored with vinegar sauce and various raw or cooked ingredients.

 Further information: Japonica rice and Japanese rice |

-Sushi-meshi (鮨飯) (also known as su-meshi (酢飯), shari (舎利), or gohan (ご飯)) is a preparation of white, short-grained, Japanese rice mixed with a dressing consisting of rice vinegar, sugar, salt, and occasionally kombu and sake.
-It must be cooled to room temperature before being used for a sushi filling, or it will get too sticky while seasoned.
+Sushi-meshi 鮨飯 (also known as Su-meshi 酢飯, shari 舎利, or gohan ご飯) is a preparation of white, short-grained, Japanese rice mixed with a dressing consisting of rice vinegar, sugar, salt, and occasionally kombu and sake.
+It has to be cooled to room temperature before being used for a filling in a sushi or else it will get too sticky while being seasoned.
 Traditionally, it is mixed with a hangiri (a round, flat-bottom wooden tub or barrel) and a shamoji (a wooden paddle).

 Sushi rice is prepared with short-grain Japanese rice, which has a consistency that differs from long-grain strains such as those from India, Sri Lanka, Bangladesh, Thailand, and Vietnam.
-The essential quality is its stickiness or glutinousness, although the type of rice used for sushi differs from glutinous rice.
-Freshly harvested rice (shinmai) typically contains too much water and requires extra time to drain the rice cooker after washing.
+The essential quality is its stickiness or glutinousness, although the type of rice used for sushi is different from glutinous rice.
+Freshly harvested rice (shinmai) typically contains too much water, and requires extra time to drain the rice cooker after washing.
 In some fusion cuisine restaurants, short-grain brown rice and wild rice are also used.

-There are regional variations in sushi rice, and individual chefs have their methods.
+There are regional variations in sushi rice and individual chefs have their individual methods.
 Most of the variations are in the rice vinegar dressing: the Kantō region (or East Japan) version of the dressing commonly uses more salt; in Kansai region (or West Japan), the dressing has more sugar.

 Main article: Nori |

-The dark green seaweed wrappers used in makimono are called nori (海苔).
-Nori is a type of algae traditionally cultivated in the harbors of Japan.
-Originally, algae was scraped from dock pilings, rolled out into thin, edible sheets, and dried in the sun, similar to making rice paper.[74]
+The black seaweed wrappers used in makimono are called nori (海苔).
+Nori is a type of algae, traditionally cultivated in the harbors of Japan.
+Originally, algae was scraped from dock pilings, rolled out into thin, edible sheets, and dried in the sun, in a process similar to making rice paper.[68]
 Today, the commercial product is farmed, processed, toasted, packaged, and sold in sheets.

 The size of a nori sheet influences the size of makimono.
 A full-size sheet produces futomaki, and a half produces hosomaki and temaki.
 To produce gunkan and some other makimono, an appropriately-sized piece of nori is cut from a whole sheet.